-A copy of the Company's Corporate Governance Policies is able to be accessed on the Company's website www.phoeniciangroup.com.
+A copy of the Company's Corporate Governance Policies is able to be accessed on the Company's website www. phoeniciangroup.com.

-DEPARTURES FROM CORPORATE GOVERNANCE COUNCIL'S RECOMMENDATIONS is available at: http://www.asx.com.au/regulation/ corporate-governance-council.htm.
+DEPARTURES FROM CORPORATE GOVERNANCE COUNCIL'S RECOMMENDATIONS au/regulation/corporate-governance-council.htm.

 The Company will report any departures from the Recommendations in its annual financial report as part of its Corporate Governance Statement.